jolivain/trusted-firmware-a/docs/components/cot-binding.rst

                 Value type: <string>

-                Definition: must be "arm, certificate-descriptors"
+                Definition: must be "arm, cert-descs"

 - Certificate node
         Description: Describes certificate properties which are used